-Music (blues, rock ‘n’ roll, rockabilly, folk, country & bluegrass); bourbon; tobacco & cotton field plantations; steamy swamps; paddle steamboats on the Mississippi; friendly southern drawl; Tom Sawyer & Huckleberry Finn; NASCAR Sunday fundays; antebellum architectural gemstones with inviting wraparound front porches; checked shirts & pickup trucks; Juke Joints; The Dukes of Hazzard; slavery; the Union North vs. Confederate South American Civil War sites; Rosa Parks, Martin Luther King & the Civil Rights Movement; sticky, subtropical climate; trailer parks; indie music college towns; impassioned congregations & the Bible Belt; BBQ, biscuits, & grits.
+Music (blues, rock ‘n’ roll, rockabilly, folk, country & bluegrass); bourbon; tobacco plantations; cotton fields; steamy swamps; paddle steamboats on the Mississippi River; friendly southern drawl; Tom Sawyer & Huckleberry Finn; NASCAR Sunday fundays; antebellum architectural gemstones with inviting wraparound front porches; checked shirts & pickup trucks; Juke Joints; The Dukes of Hazzard; slavery; the Union North vs. Confederate South American Civil War sites; Rosa Parks, Martin Luther King & the Civil Rights Movement; sticky, subtropical climate; trailer parks; indie music college towns; impassioned Bible Belt congregations; BBQ, biscuits & grits.
 The South is different, very different, and it’s certainly not short of stereotypes.

-Three+ days it took us to cover the 941 miles we covered in getting from Memphis, Tennessee, to Cornelia, Georgia, from where we launched our assault on The Appalachians.
-Things had cooled dramatically by the time we got to the fringes of The Appalachians, but the South was hot.
+Three-plus days it took us to cover the 941 miles we covered in getting from Memphis, Tennessee, to Cornelia, Georgia, from where we launched our assault on the Appalachians.
+Things had cooled dramatically by the time we got to the fringes of misty Appalachians, but the South was hot.
 Hot & sticky, just as expected.
-The regional highlights too were just as expected with the cotton fields, BBQ & blues of the Mississippi Delta, the Civil War history of Vicksburg, & the Civil Rights history of Alabama the obvious standouts.
-Welcome to epic US road trip days 22 to 25.
+So too the regional highlights, just as expected, the cotton fields, BBQ & blues of the Mississippi Delta, the Civil War history of Vicksburg & the Civil Rights history of Alabama the obvious standouts.
+Welcome to Epic US Road Trip days 22 to 25.

 Day 22 || September 18 2016

 Route || St. Louis, Missouri to Memphis, Tennessee (via Dyess, Arkansas)

 Today’s Highlight || Dusk on Beale Street, Memphis